qiskit-community/qiskit-textbook/documentation/ch-algorithms/quantum-phase-estimation.rst

 Contents
 --------

-.. contents:: Quick links throoughout the document:
+.. contents:: Quick links throughout the document:

 Quantum phase estimation is one of the most important subroutines in quantum computation.
 It serves as a central building block for many